szymonlopaciuk/szymonlopaciuk.github.io/_posts/2021-03-26-apple-adb-protocol.md

 ![ADB Reset Signal](/assets/adb-reset.svg)
 *The reset signal.*

-After the reset signal, it is customary for the host to wait up to one second, as some devices, notably the AEKII, are know to take a bit to reset.
+After the reset signal, it is customary for the host to wait up to one second, as some devices, notably the AEKII, are known to take a bit to reset.

 Following that, the host queries the devices and reassigns their addresses to disambiguate them.
 This is due to a built-in collision detection.
 Let us assume there are two keyboards on the bus, and initially both have the address of `2` (the default address of a keyboard):

-1. The host issues a `Talk` register `3` command to address `2`, and keyboard A responds first (wins the collision)
+1. The host issues a `Talk` register `3` command to address `2`, and keyboard A responds first (wins the collision).
 2. Keyboard B detects that it lost the collision, and immediately stops transmitting.
 It will also keep quiet for the next transaction issued to its address.
 3. The host issues a `Listen` register `3` command to address `2` giving keyboard A a new address of, say, `8`.
 4. The host issues a `Talk` register `3` command to address `2` again, and this time keyboard B responds with the contents of its register 3.